 How Do You Break This Cycle?

 As with other addictions, people need professional help to overcome gambling disorders.
 Treatment can be a full-immersion inpatient experience, or involve sessions as an outpatient.
-This is something that is typically decided by an addiction specialist, and can be done through a free and confidential consultation.
+This is something that is typically decided by an addiction specialist, and can be done through a confidential consultation.

 The Cabin Melbourne has become a top choice for outpatient treatment of gambling addiction and allows you to change harmful patterns while still maintaining the responsibilities of your daily life.
 Our program involves a unique combination of Cognitive Behavioural Therapy, the 12 steps, and meditation to promote mindfulness.
 Our main focus is on preventing relapse and in coping with situations and actions that trigger the impulse to gamble.